"Closing the books" is one of those phrases that accountants tend to throw around a lot, but never really explain.

 That's unfortunate because it's an important concept that all business owners should understand and be aware of.

 In a nutshell, the main purpose of closing your books is to ensure that your accounting and financial reports are accurate and complete for a given time period (typically last month, last quarter, or last year).
 It’s a multi-step process that generally involves reviewing your account balances and general ledger from top to bottom, correcting any mistakes you find (usually by fixing transactions and/or making journal entries), preparing an accurate Balance Sheet and P&L, and then locking down your numbers for the prior period.
-This is typically done by setting a closing date password in your accounting software, which prevents users from going back and changing prior period transactions.
+This last step is typically done by setting a closing date password in your accounting software, which prevents users from going back and accidentally (or deliberately) changing prior period transactions.

 And for gosh sakes, don’t forget to set a closing date/lock date in your accounting software.
-If you overlook this step, then all the hard work you just did to close the prior period can get messed up if somebody accidentally alters or deletes a few transactions (we’ve seen it happen a million times).
+If you overlook this step, then all the hard work you just did to close the prior period can get messed up if somebody accidentally changes or deletes a few transactions (we’ve seen it happen a million times).